 All audio and communication systems remain switched on and the climate control continues to maintain your selected temperature.
 The only differences you will notice are the silence at the rear and the fuel saving.
 As soon as you operate the clutch or release the brake, the engine will restart swiftly and smoothly.

-The Auto Start/Stop function may remain inactive under particular circumstances, for example: extreme outside temperatures, when the SPORT button is selected or if battery charge is low.
-It is also possible to deactivate the function manually using a separate button on the center console.
+The auto start/stop function may remain inactive under particular circumstances, for example: extreme outside temperatures, when the SPORT button is selected or if battery charge is low.
+It is also possible to deactivate the function manually using a separate button on the centre console.

 The thermal management system regulates the temperature in the engine and gearbox through the intelligent manipulation of heat flow.

-In this way, the engine and transmission reach their optimum operating temperature sooner.
+In this way, the engine and gearbox reach their optimum operating temperature sooner.
 As a result, fuel consumption is reduced through increased combustion efficiency and lubrication performance.

-In addition to the choice of Black, Platinum Grey, Luxor Beige and Yachting Blue for the interior, there is a wide range of other personalization options available, including two-tone color combination or special colors and materials such as carbon, aluminum or high-quality wood.
+In addition to the choice of Black, Platinum Grey, Luxor Beige and Yachting Blue for the interior, there is a wide range of other personalisation options available, including two-tone color combinations or special colors and materials such as carbon, aluminum or high-quality wood.

-Engineering that takes you forward: optional Porsche Communication Management (PCM) with navigation module and a high-resolution 7-inch color touchscreen.
-PCM is your control center for audio, navigation and communication functions.
+Engineering that takes you forward: standard Porsche Communication Management (PCM) with navigation module and a high-resolution 7-inch color touchscreen.
+PCM is your control centre for audio, navigation and communication functions.

 Another element of the Porsche identity is sound.
-Fitted as standard, the CDR audio system with 7-inch color touchscreen and the Sound Package Plus offer outstanding performance with a total output of 235 watts.
 Available as an option is the BOSE® Surround Sound System with a total output of 445 watts.
 In short, it delivers powerful audio playback combined with an impressive spatial sound.